jofhatkea/front-end/the-terminal.md

 `cat styles/*.css > out/bundle.css`

 4. `npm install -g purifycss`
 OMG this is so cool (but not perfect).
-Look through your html/js/css files and finds selectors that are not used, and removes them.
+It looks through your html/js/css files and finds selectors that are not used, and removes them.
 Really awesome if you use a framework.

 https://github.com/purifycss/purifycss
 purifycss src/css/main.css src/css/bootstrap.css src/js/main.js --min --info --out src/dist/index.css